Hurlstone Park railway station

-Hurlstone Park railway station is located on the Bankstown line, serving the Sydney suburb of Hurlstone Park.
-It is served by Sydney Trains T3 Bankstown line services.
+Hurlstone Park railway station is a heritage-listed railway station located on the Bankstown line, serving the Sydney suburb of Hurlstone Park.

 History

 Hurlstone Park station opened on 1 February 1895 as Fern Hill when the Bankstown line opened from Sydenham to Belmore.
 It was renamed Hurlstone Park on 19 August 1911.

 To the north of the station, lie two tracks that are part of the Metropolitan Goods line.
 The westbound line has a platform face, this was taken out of use when the Metropolitan Goods line was built in 1915.

+The station was upgraded and received lifts and tactile indicators in 2023 in preparation for the line's conversion to Sydney Metro in 2025(Now delayed to March-April 2026) which commenced on 30 September 2024.

 Platforms and services

 Transport links

-Transit Systems operate two routes via Hurlstone Park station:
+Transit Systems operates two bus routes via Hurlstone Park station, under contract to Transport for NSW: